 In Queensland, it is a criminal offence to damage property intentionally and without lawful excuse.
 This is known as wilful damage and can include damage done to public property, commercial property and private property.
-The offence is governed by Section 469 of the Criminal Code.
+The offence is governed by section 469 of the Criminal Code Act 1899.
 In other states and territories, this offence is referred to as criminal damage and property damage.
 There is no longer a specific offence known as malicious damage, though the term is still widely used.

 Wilful damage is one of the most commonly reported criminal offences.
 It incorporates a wide range of acts including graffiti, vandalism and deliberate or reckless destruction of property.
-In some circumstances, a person can even be found guilty of damaging their own property.
-For example, if a person deliberately damages their car so as to make an insurance claim.
+In some circumstances, a person can even be found guilty of damaging their own property, such as where a person deliberately damages their car so as to make an insurance claim.